PatristicTextArchive/Schema/documentation/en.md

 - `fully-annotated`: All instances of a phenomenon (e.g. biblical quotations, persons, places) are encoded with the respective element.
 - `partially-annotated`: Some instances of a phenomenon (e.g. biblical quotations, persons, places) are encoded with the respective element.
+- `not-annotated`: No instance of a phenomenon (e.g. biblical quotations, persons, places) is encoded with the respective element.

 The extension to which the annotations are identified with norm data is defined as follows: